Cole wins 19th in row, beats Phils 6-3 in pinstripes debut - WHIZ News

 “Even though it is a shorter season, it’s a long ways to go, right” Yankees manager Aaron Boone said.
 “We need to keep grinding now.”

-Cole (3-0) allowed six hits, struck out four and walked one on 91 pitches, leaving after a 1-hour, 7-minute rain delay ahead of the seventh.
+Cole (3-0) allowed one run and five hits in six innings, struck out four and walked one on 91 pitches, leaving after a 1-hour, 7-minute rain delay ahead of the seventh.
 His grunts could be heard as easily as Rafael Nadal’s at a grand slam final.

 A month shy of his 30th birthday, the right-hander reached 99.3 mph, but he did not have his best arsenal.
 Cole threw 46 fastballs, 24 sliders, 18 knuckle-curves and three changeups.